 Makes a directory on the remote system.

 Sends multiple files to the remote system.
 MOVEit Freely implements this by getting a list of local files matching the mask, then doing a put for each filename returned.
 If prompting is on, MOVEit Freely prompts for whether to actually put the file.
-The response should be "y" or just <Enter> to send that file, or anything else to not transfer the file.
+The responses are: "y" or just <Enter> to send that file, or anything else to not transfer the file.

 Connects to an FTP server.
 If port is not specified, MOVEit Freely will attempt to connect on port 21.

 Toggles the flag that says whether to use passive mode.
 In passive mode, the remote FTP server accepts data connections from MOVEit Freely for each data transfer.
 In the more traditional non-passive mode, MOVEit Freely accepts data connections from the remote FTP server.

 (Passive mode is often required by firewalls and proxy servers.)

 Toggles the flag that says whether to prompt for transfers during an mget or mput.

 Sends a file to a remote FTP server.
 If remotefilename is not specified, the name of the file on the remote system will be the same as localfilename.
 You may put " around the filenames in order to include spaces in the names.

 Displays the working directory on the FTP server.

 Closes the connection, if any, and exits the program.